ToxiCookies/SE-DragonSwarm/README.md

 Drop the respective .ini files into the custom data field, and recompile.
 Very customizable., just edit the .inis

+Friendly grid IDs are shared over an IGC tag.
+By default this tag is `<FormationGroup>.FRIEND`, but it can be changed via the `FriendTag` setting in the `[IDs]` section of the custom data.
+Satellites wait for resupply when out of ammunition and will only broadcast a resupply request if they lack any energy weapons.
+Set `KamikazeOnEmpty=true` in the `[Weapons]` section to force kamikaze runs instead.

 ### Commands

 Run these from the host Programmable Block terminal or via timer blocks.